 by Judson Brewer

 I am a lifelong anxiety sufferer who drank mainly to cope with uncomfortable feelings.
+No matter how I may have dressed up my dependence on alcohol, the bottom line was that I used it (and a benzo), starting in my late 40’s, to medicate my sometimes crippling anxiety.
 In my 71 years I’ve had a ton of therapy (much of it very helpful).
 I’ve taken a variety of medications for insomnia and generalized anxiety disorder.
 Putting down my wine glass for good was the single best thing I ever did for my mental health.

 But it didn’t “fix” me.
 Living alcohol-free has brought challenges and opportunities for finding new ways to cope long-term without reverting to the numbing and destructive cycle of daily drinking I relied on for too many years.
 In the past 21 months, I’ve read widely about addiction and mental health.
 I’ve learned some helpful hacks (including tapping) for interrupting anxiety attacks.
 I do breathing exercises and meditate for at least a few minutes every day, and I get more exercise than I used to.
 All of it helps, and I’m thankful, but I ‘m not what anyone would call cured.
 I’m still me, for better or worse.